In the world of small, safe experiments, it is possible to think that what we do is important and it is of less consequence to know how we feel.

 Make a note: what happened and when did it happen?
 Who was involved and what were your relationships with any of the people involved.

 Jot down just some fo the feelings you recall from that time.
 You may find a safe experiment – here – of some help.

 …. come back and review those feelings.
 Consider – in light of the two illustrations above – what useful function did the feelings, particularly the negative feelings, serve?

 What small difference could you make – and are you willing to make – to help the process along?
 Bear in mind my illustration of the Window of Tolerance (WoT) and how it highlights to demands on us when we seek to stay on the ‘scenic’ route to change.

-Who might be available to help you stay on the long and winding road, rather than slip into a ditch?
+Also, keep in mind who might be available to help you stay on the long and winding road as you complete this safe experiment.
+People who can support, rather than see you slip into a ditch?